 Credit Karma is the larger of the two sites based on number of users and likewise provides your free credit score and a free credit monitoring service.

 One advantage of Credit Karma is that it tracks your estimated score using information from not one but two credit bureaus: TransUnion (like Credit Sesame) and Equifax.
-Unlike Credit Sesame, Credit Karma does not disclose the credit score they show you.
+Unlike Credit Sesame, Credit Karma does not disclose which credit score they show you.
 (There's nothing funny going on; it's just that Credit Karma's contract with the credit bureaus likely prohibits them from naming the source of the free score.)

 Credit Karma's credit score simulator is an attractive features.
 Based on your existing credit information, you can see how your credit score might change if you take certain actions like paying down debt, opening a new account, missing a payment, or making on-time payments for a certain number of months.
 This can be extremely helpful as you weigh how potential decisions will impact your credit score down the road.